flexi-framework/flexi/doc/userguide/tutorials/10_planeTurbulentChannelFlow/ptcf.md

 #### Preparing the Flow Simulation with FLEXI

-The simulation setup is defined in *parameter_flexi.ini*.
-To get help on any of the parameters listed therein, you can run **FLEXI** from the command line by typing
+The simulation setup is already defined in *parameter_flexi.ini*.

-     ./flexi --help

-The parameters in the file are grouped thematically, however, this is not mandatory.
-All lines starting with a "!" are comments.

 ##### Output